trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

 Dynamic filtering depends on a number of factors:

-* Planner support for dynamic filtering for a given join operation in Presto.
+* Planner support for dynamic filtering for a given join operation in Trino.
   Currently inner and right joins with ``=``, ``<``, ``<=``, ``>``, ``>=`` or
   ``IS NOT DISTINCT FROM`` join conditions, and semi-joins with ``IN`` conditions are supported.